ruslanmv/ruslanmv.github.io/_posts/2024-01-20-How-to-install-Stable-Diffusion-Models-on-Google-Colab.md

 ## Step 7 Playground Generation - Prompting

-This is one of most funny and interesting part of this demo, is the generation of  images and the improvement.
+This is one of the most funny and interesting parts of this demo — the generation of images and the improvement.

-Once we have the previous screen, let try to play with this prompt
+Once we have the previous screen, let's try to play with this prompt.

 ```
 A woman wearing an ais-metal bikini, standing on a tropical beach